cqm3ron/cqm3ron/README.md

 - ✨ VB.NET
 - ✨ C#
 - 🌱 Very basic HTML/CSS/JavaScript
+- 😠 Spending a lot of time being angry at / confused by Java

 I also want to learn Python & Java; Python for making Discord bots, and Java so that I can develop Minecraft mods.